y252328/ATerm-CPP/README.md

 # ATerm-CPP
 This project, ATerm-CPP, is a simple serial terminal implemented in Qt. \
 ATerm-CPP is the C++ version of [this](https://github.com/y252328/ATerm).
-The functions are almost same at same version number between CPP and Python version.\
+The functions are almost same with Python version at same version number.\
 ATerm not only can send/recive ascii text but also send file(binary).

 ![](https://i.imgur.com/iVVejkq.png)

 ## Setting
 This section will talk about how to config ATerm(e.g., priority of ports, default baud rate, etc.) through writing the setting file.
-The setting file is a YAML file and place in directory of program.
+The setting file is a YAML file and place in the directory of program.
 There are following options in file.
 * priority: a list.
 ATerm will compare available com ports with this list and select the highest priority and available port on refresh bottom clicked.
 * baud: the key/value pairs.
 Key is the port name.
 Value is the baud rate.
 * path: a string.
 Default directory of open file dialog of sending file.